Murike/test-theguarantors/README.md

 ### Parsing
 The [addressit](https://github.com/DamonOehlman/addressit) package can parse most properly typed strings, but quality falls steeply with missing context for the information provided.
 Numbers easily confused betweeen address and postcode, and names in random position can't be figured for street, city, etc.

+- node-postal - overly complex installation and requirements;
+- @zerodep/address-parse - worse results than addressit;

 ### [Geoapify](https://www.geoapify.com/) search
 Address completion had good results, costs 1 credit per address completion request (with 30000 credits in free tier, limited to 5 searches/second).
 This has yielded mostly good results for reasonably typed strings, much better than parsing but failing in cases of excessive typos to LLMs.

 ### LLM Validation
-Data sent to LLM in YAML to save on tokens (again, probably overkill in current use case).
+Originally considered gpt-3.5-turbo, but gpt-4o-mini had better performance and cost.
+Data sent to LLM in YAML to save on tokens (probably overkill, but worth the exercise).
+Actual model can be changed by updating the environment variable `OA_MODEL`, but defaults to gpt-4o-mini.
+API key still expected to be in `OA_API_KEY`.

 ## Design Choices